CDAT/vcdat/source/dev_releases.rst

 .. _anaconda.org: https://anaconda.org/cdat/vcdat/files

+Under normal circumstances, each commit into master should have a build uploaded to `Anaconda <https://anaconda.org/cdat/vcdat/files>`__ under the **nightly** label.
+If the nightly build is ready to be released to the public, simply edit the labels such that it has both the **main** and *nightly* labels.
+Then, go to `Github <https://github.com/CDAT/vcdat/releases>`__ and draft a new release to match the version on Conda.

 vCDAT Manual Releases
 -----------------------------

 In the event that the continuous integration service fails to make a nightly release, the following can be done to create a build and release it manually.

 - Before you can release vCDAT you must be listed as a co-owner of the cdat organization
 - cd into the vcdat directory and make sure that you are using the base conda environment.
 (Run ``source deactivate`` to go from *nightly* to *base* for instance)